Do you take custom or commissioned orders?

 How much does shipping cost?

-Standard shipping typically ranges from around $3 to just over $4 USD within the United States, and typically ranges from $10-15 USD for untracked international orders.
+Standard shipping typically ranges from around $3 to $5 USD within the United States, and typically ranges from $10-15 USD for untracked international orders.
 Your shipping rate will be automatically calculated based on the weight of the package and where it is going!

 Why are the new pieces posted on social media not in your shop?